cybertraining-dsc/su21-reu-369/project/index.md

 **Keywords:** Cervical, Cancer, Diseases, Data, conditions

 ## 1. Introduction
-Cervical cancer is a nationwide issue that is increasing in a number of women, occuring within the cells of the cervix.
-This cancer is the fourth leadiing cancer, where there  are about 52,800 cases foundt  are found each year, predminatly being in low developed countries.
-This occurs most commnly in women who are withing their 50's and who have sympotoms such as watery and bloody discharge, bleeding, and painful intercourse; two other common cuase can be an early srat on sexual activity and multiple parnters.
-The most common way to determine if one maybe affected by this is through
+Cervical cancer is a issue that is increasing in various women nationwide, it occurs within the cells of the cervix (can be seen in stage 1 of the image below).
+This cancer is the fourth leading cancer, where there are about 52,800 cases found each year, predominantly being in lower developed countries.
+This occurs most commonly in women who are within their 50's and who have symptoms such as watery and bloody discharge, bleeding, and painful intercourse; two other common causes can be an early start on sexual activity and multiple partners.
+The most common way to determine if one may be affected by this is through a pap smear, when witnessed early it can allow a better chance of results and treatment.
+Below you can see the stage at which this cancer occurs, giving a visualization of how it affects the cervix.

+Cervical cancer is so important for the future of reproduction being the cause of a successful or unsuccessful birth with completions like premature a child.
+The cervix help keeps the fetus stable within the uterus during this cycle, towards the end of development, it softens and dilates for the birth of a child.
+If diagnosed with this cancer a  miracle would be needed to conceive a child after having treatment.
+Most treatments begin with a biopsy removing affected areas of cervical tissue.
+As it continues to spread radiotherapy might be recommended to treat the cancer where may affect the womb. lastly one may need to have a hysterectomy which is the removal of the womb.

+In this paper, we will study the exact cause and risk factors that may place someone in this position.
+If spotted early it wouldn’t affect someone’s dream chance of conceiving or affect their reproductive parts.

-- Find literature on Cervical Cancer, Images of Cervics
+- Find literature on Cervical Cancer and images of Cervics
 - Analyzing reading and explain the importance of cancer in the cervix and along with how it affects the future of the cervixs
 ![Figure 2](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-369/main/project/images/Cervical-Cancer-1024x624.jpg)